CTXz/ibm-notes-9.0.1_Ubuntu_installer/README.md

 Unfortunately Ubuntu has a tendency to deprecate a variety of packages with each major update.
 Packages that aren't distributed by Ubuntu's aptitude package manager, such as the IBM Notes Debian package, may suffer badly from these changes as they often depend on certain packages.

-Fortunately enough it is possible to get IBM Notes running after a slight modification of the deb package.
+Fortunately enough it is possible to get IBM Notes running after a slight modification to the deb package.

-As nobody likes to manually patch the packages dependency list, I have decided to write a small script that applies the necessary patches to the package, and then install it.
+As nobody likes to manually patch the packages dependency list, I have decided to write a small script that applies the necessary patches to the package, and then installs it.

 ## Usage